aosabook/500lines/dagoba/chapter.md

 g.v('Thor').out().out().out().out().in().in().in().in().unique().take(12).run()
 ```

-Without the take pipe that query could take quite a while to run, but thanks to our lazy evaluation strategy the query with the take pipe is very fast.
+Without the take pipe that query could take quite a while to run, but thanks to our lazy evaluation strategy the query with the take pipe is very efficient.

 Sometimes we just want one at a time: we'll process the result, work with it, and then come back for another one.
 This pipetype allows us to do that as well.